Aakashverma1998/Weather-API/README.md

 # Weather-API
-In this project, I have created weather api with javascript,html and css.
-I have used weather api key it shows current status of weather..
+In this project, I have created a weather API with javascript, HTML, and CSS.
+I have used the weather API key it shows the current status of the weather